instrumentisto/rust-incubator/0_basics/README.md

 - What are macros?
 Which problems do they solve?
 What is the difference between declarative and procedural macro?
 - How code is tested in [Rust]?
 Where should you put tests and why?
 - Why [Rust] has `&str` and `String` types?
 How do they differ?
 When should you use them?
+- What is special about slice?
+What is layout of Rust standard data types?
 - What are lifetimes?
 Which problems do they solve?
 Which benefits do they give?
 - Is [Rust] OOP language?
 Is it possible to use SOLID/GRASP?
 Does it have an inheritance?